 The individual steps can be seen as a kind of checklist.
-For example, if minor adjustments to an existing system are required as outcome of the IT strategy, the responsible employees will not have to change the business architecture.
-Behind each point in the cycle shown above, there is another level which is also shown as a cycle.
+For example, if minor adjustments to an existing system are required as an outcome of the IT strategy, the responsible employees will not have to change the business architecture.
+Behind each point in the cycle shown above, there is another level, which is also shown as a cycle.
 This level contains an extensive checklist for each phase of the model.

-The older versions of TOGAF do not define the corporate strategy and thus also the IT strategy as a focus of interest of TOGAF.
-However, in the current ninth version of TOGAF one can find instructions on these topics.
-This change underlines the importance of a solid IT strategy and its interrelation with IT architectures.
-That is, in phase A: Architecture vision of the ADM (The Open Group, 2011, chapter 7) one finds the note that an IT architect should inform him- or herself about the business drivers (and thus the IT and corporate strategy) before building an architecture.
+The older versions of TOGAF do not define either the corporate strategy or the IT strategy as a focus of interest of TOGAF.
+However, in the current (ninth) version of TOGAF, one can find instructions on these topics.
+This change underlines the importance of a solid IT strategy and its interaction with IT architecture.
+Specifically, in phase A: Architecture vision of the ADM (The Open Group, 2011, chapter 7), one finds the note that an IT architect should inform him- or herself about the business drivers (and thus the IT and corporate strategy) before building an architecture.
 Moreover, TOGAF also recommends analyzing capabilities.

 Rational Unified Process

-The Rational Unified Process (RUP) is a commercial product from Rational Software, which has been part of the IBM group since 2003.
+The rational unified process (RUP) is a commercial product from Rational Software, which has been part of the IBM group since 2003.
 It contains both a process model for software development and the associated software development programs.
-The RUP foresees nine process steps (so-called disciplines) for software development (Ludewig & Lichter, 2013, p.
+The RUP sets out nine process steps (so-called disciplines) for software development (Ludewig & Lichter, 2013, p.
 207):

-Business modelling: Understand the structures and processes in the organization, establish a common language
+Business modeling: Understand the structures and processes in the organization; establish a common language.

-Requirements: Collect and process the requirements for the system to be developed
+Requirements: Collect and process the requirements for the system to be developed.

-Analysis and design: Obtain a design model and the system architecture from the requirements
+Analysis and design: Obtain a design model and the system architecture from the requirements.

-Implementation: Code and integrate the architecture
+Implementation: Code and integrate the architecture.

-Test: Carry out tests of various types, check whether the developed system meets the requirements
+Test: Carry out tests of various types, and check whether the developed system meets the requirements.

-Deployment: Put the system together, hand it over to the business units in an orderly manner and put it into operation
+Deployment: Put the system together, hand it over to the business units in an orderly manner, and put it into operation.

-Configuration and change management: Systematically manage the work results created and make changes to them in an orderly manner
+Configuration and change management: Systematically manage the work results created and make changes to them in an orderly manner.

-Project management: Plan and control the project and its iterations (including risk management)
+Project management: Plan and control the project and its iterations (including risk management).

-Environment: Support the development project (e.g., through the selection of development tools, the administration of computers or the creation of backups)
+Environment: Support the development project (e.g., through the selection of development tools, the administration of computers, or the creation of backups).

 Processes in ITIL

-The so called IT Infrastructure Library (ITIL), published by the British Office of Government Commerce (OGC), is a comprehensive framework that contains all essential processes of IT service providers and service organizations (Kesten et al., 2012).
-Amongst other elements, ITIL includes 14 general management practices, 17 service management practices, and three technical management practice.
+The IT infrastructure library (ITIL), published by the British Office of Government Commerce (OGC), is a comprehensive framework that contains all essential processes of IT service providers and service organizations (Kesten et al., 2012).
+Among other elements, ITIL includes 14 general management practices, 17 service management practices, and 3 technical management practices.
 In ITIL, a management practice “is a set of organizational resources designed for performing work or accomplishing an objective” (Limited, 2019, p.
 81).
-The 14 general management practices include topics such as architecture management, information security management, portfolio and project management, risk management, supplier and workforce management.
+The 14 general management practices include topics such as architecture management, information security management, portfolio and project management, risk management, and supplier and workforce management.
 The service management practices include topics such as availability management, incident management, release management, service design, service level management, and validation and testing.
-The technical management practices include topics such as deployment management, infrastructure and platform management, and software development (for the whole set of principles, please refer to Limited, 2019, p.
-81).
+The technical management practices include topics such as deployment management, infrastructure and platform management, and software development.
+(For the whole set of principles, please refer to Limited, 2019, p.
+81.)

 Processes in FitSM

-FitSM is the name of a standard family for lightweight IT service management.
-FitSM is a pragmatic standard for professional IT service management.
-It offers the ideal entry point IT service process management, especially for small and medium-sized organizations, and can either stand alone or be combined with ITIL.
-The documents of this standard are divided into different numerated parts, outlined hereinafter (Rohrer & Söllner, 2017).
+FitSM is the name of a standard family of lightweight IT service management processes.
+It is a pragmatic standard for professional IT service management.
+It offers the ideal entry point into IT service process management, especially for small and medium-sized organizations, and can either stand alone or be combined with ITIL.
+The documents of this standard are divided into different enumerated parts, outlined below (Rohrer & Söllner, 2017).